 Tile School: Still Crazing After All These Years

-Tile Shown: Hawaiian Blue is a V3 rated color with a high level of crackle.
+Tile Shown: Naples Blue is a V4 rated color with a medium level of crackle.

-Tile Shown: Mayan Blue has a V3 rating due to its color variation and crazing.
+Tile Shown: Magnolia has a V3 rating due to its color variation and medium crazing.

-For example, a color like Mayan Blue (shown above) is rated as a V3, meaning there is noticeable color variation and crazing.
+For example, a color like Magnolia (shown above) is rated as a V3, meaning there is both noticeable color variation and crazing.
 It is also more likely that additional crazing will develop over time.
-A color like White Wash (shown below), is rated a V1, there is very little variation and low crazing.
+A color like White Wash (shown below), is rated a V1, and has very little variation and low crazing.
 While a V1 has no visible crackle initially, your tile may develop very small surface cracks that you might not even be able to see unless you look very closely.
 A bit of crackle in your tile is in no way a structural flaw in your tile, so do not worry.

 Tile Shown: White Wash